Inclusion and Diversity

 - Influencing the pipeline of future employees by encouraging the pursuit of Ph.D.s and other advanced degrees in disciplines with the fewest number of women and people of color through high school and college information sessions and other outreach activities.

-- Expanding internship and mentorship opportunities to Washington D.C.-area high schools by partnering with the national youth development nonprofit Urban Alliance, whose focus is to provide economically disadvantaged young people with access to the exposure, opportunity, support, and training that prepares them for lifelong economic self-sufficiency.
+- Expanding internship and mentorship opportunities to Washington D.C.-area high schools by continuing our successful partnership with the national youth development nonprofit Urban Alliance, whose focus is to provide economically disadvantaged young people with access to the exposure, opportunity, support, and training that prepares them for lifelong economic self-sufficiency.

 - Partnering with Urban Alliance, continuing existing efforts to engage approximately 100 local high school students for a day of career shadowing and mentoring through our annual Career Day program.

-- Continuing to strengthen our long-standing internship program to ensure accessibility to college students from underrepresented backgrounds and from schools that have not historically participated in the program.
+- Continuing to strengthen our long-standing internship program to ensure accessibility to college students from underrepresented backgrounds, including establishing a set of strategic partnerships to provide summer internship opportunities in each of our research programs to students from schools that have not historically participated in the program.

-- Conducting post-recruitment analysis of all staff recruitments to evaluate how to increase diversity in our applicant pool and hiring decisions.
+- Conducting a regular analysis of the recruitment and selection process to evaluate our effectiveness on ensuring an objective and equitable approach with the goal of identifying opportunities to increase diversity in our applicant pool and hiring decisions.

 Inclusion of our staff and community: